Faker (gamer)

-Faker's individual achievements include accolades such as two World Championship Most Valuable Player (MVP) awards, an MSI MVP award, two LCK season MVP awards, an LCK Finals MVP award, two LCK Player of the Year awards, two LCK Mid Laner of the Year awards, and two LCK First All-Pro Team designations.
-He holds several LCK records, including being the first player to reach 1,000, 2,000, and 3,000 kills, the first to have earned 5,000 assists, and the first to have won 700 games in the LCK.
-In 2025, he became the first person to play 1,000 LCK games with a win over KT Rolster, at which point he had won 667 games and lost 333.
-Faker also holds the record for the most kills and assists in World Championship matches and was the first player to surpass 100 World Championship wins.
-His accomplishments have earned him recognition as the Best Esports Athlete at The Game Awards in 2017, 2023 and 2024, PC Player of the Year in 2023 and 2024 and PC Player of the Decade in 2025 by the Esports Awards, and he was named to the Forbes 30 Under 30 list in Asia Entertainment & Sports in 2019 and the Forbes Korea Power Celebrity 40 list in 2025.
-Additionally, he was inducted into the ESL Esports Hall of Fame in 2019.
-In May 2024, Riot Games announced him as the inaugural inductee for the LoL Esports Hall of Legends.
+Faker's individual achievements include accolades such as two World Championship Most Valuable Player (MVP) awards, an MSI MVP award, and two LCK Player of the Year awards.
+He holds several LCK records, including being the first player to reach 1,000, 2,000, and 3,000 kills (Note: In-game opponents directly eliminated by the player.), the first to have earned 5,000 assists (Note: In-game contributions to eliminating an opponent without delivering the final blow.), and the first to have won 700 games.
+His accomplishments have earned him recognition as the Best Esports Athlete and PC Player of the Year at The Game Awards, and he was named PC Player of the Decade by the Esports Awards in 2025.
+He was listed among the Time 100 Most Influential People in Sports in 2026.
+He was inducted into the ESL Esports Hall of Fame in 2019, and in May 2024, Riot Games announced him as the inaugural inductee for the LoL Esports Hall of Legends.